diagrid-labs/catalyst-pizza-demo/README.md

 This repository contains two variations:

-1. The [`local-dapr` branch](https://github.com/diagrid-labs/catalyst-pizza-demo/tree/local-dapr) uses Dapr in [self-hosted mode](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-overview/) using the Dapr CLI with multi-app-run.
+1. The [`local-dapr` branch](https://github.com/diagrid-labs/catalyst-pizza-demo/tree/local-dapr) uses Dapr in [self-hosted mode](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-overview/) using the Dapr CLI with multi-app-run for the two .NET services.
 It uses a local Redis instance for state management, pub/sub, and workflow.
 2. The ['main' branch](https://github.com/diagrid-labs/catalyst-pizza-demo/tree/main) uses a managed version of the Dapr API provided by [Diagrid Catalyst](https://www.diagrid.io/catalyst).
+The Diagrid CLI is used to run the .NET services.
 It also uses the Diagrid managed key/value store (for state management and workflow), and pub/sub message broker.

 ## Running the Diagrid Catalyst variation locally